danielsuh05/OrderBook/README.md

     - Then, the main thread needs to copy the memory.
 Once it has done this, it should notify the buffer thread that it can overwrite the buffer.
 This is done through `saveAfterPos()`, which in essence copies the leftover memory that was not used because it was too small to the beginning and moves `pos` and `limit` so that the buffer can continue to read.
     - Then, we need a condition variable and a predicate between the main and buffer thread.
 This is because if the buffer finishes reading first, it needs to wait until the main thread is done with the parsing and order book operations.
 We need the predicate because otherwise the buffer thread may end up waiting forever as it missed the signal.
 I don't exactly like this implementation, it's something that I could definitely clean up in the future.
     - Once the main thread is done parsing and doing order book operations, it will notify the buffer thread that it is done.
 The buffer thread will then return the buffer to the main thread and the process will continue.
-  - I noted all the relationships and threads in the diagram below, which may be easier to read.
 - Another important decision was how to implement the order book itself.
   - I took heavy insipiration from https://github.com/charles-cooper/itch-order-book/blob/master/order_book.h.
   - There are several data structures: